MShields1986/peak_ros/README.md

 # peak_ros
-ROS driver for use with PEAK LTPA
+ROS driver for use with PEAK MicroPulse devices.

 ## Installation